A road trip with a baby is one of the easiest and most flexible ways to start traveling as a new family!

 Find Patience!

-Once you can find patience, your road trip with a baby will be so much more enjoyable.
+Once you find your rhythm and let go of strict timelines, your trip will feel much more enjoyable.

 Plan Driving Around Naps

-If possible, plan the driving around your baby’s sleep schedule.
-We always try our best to drive 30 minutes before our son’s scheduled nap.
+If possible, try to time your driving around your baby’s sleep schedule.
+We aim to start driving about 30 minutes before our son’s scheduled nap—it gives him time to settle and often results in a solid car nap.

 Be Prepared to Pack MORE Than Ever!